 As lines have blurred in viewing screens and audience appetites, so too have the lines blurred between the players in the production funding sector.

-At the same time, the formerly so-called traditional players, such as payTV and free TV channels, have started co-funding digital content.
+At the same time, the formerly so-called traditional players, such as telecom,cable, payTV and free TV channels, have started co-funding streaming content as head on competitors to the BigGuns streamers, and overall thus there is a rich landscape of potential, if one navigates the players accordingly..

 In both cases Rights Stuff assists with negotiations between stakeholders including the complexities around windows and rights, both locally and internationally.